 as an Engineering and Data Specialist in 2000, 1999, 1997 and 1996.

 on PRO Mazda car # 9 driven by Colombian Juan Piedrahita.

 on USF 2000 car # 54 driven by Michael Johnson.

-Eric is responsible for the tire requirements on all programs throughout a race event and additional support equipment such as pit lane set up.He also is the lead truck driver of a fleet of three Semi Race Transporters.
+Eric is responsible for the tire requirements on all programs throughout a race event and additional support equipment such as pit lane set up.He also is the lead truck driver of a fleet of four Semi Race Transporters.